-The performance characteristics of narrow bandwidth sound-programme circuits are defined in Recommendation J.23, and methods of provision are given in Recommendations J.33 and J.34.
+The performance characteristics of narrow bandwidth sound-programme circuits are defined in Recommendation J.23, and as suitable equipment for 7 kHz-type circuit is specified in Recommendation J.34, for analogue transmission.

 Note - These types of circuits fall within the category of "medium-band circuits" referred to in Recommendation D.180 [1] for tariff purposes.